 4. Add nuts and dried fruit to taste.
 (You can add as much as you want!)

-6. Pour the chocolate into the tin and put in the fridge to set.
-It will take about an hour.
+6. Pour the chocolate into the tin and put it in the fridge to set.
+This will take about an hour.

 To make dark chocolate: